davida26/davida26.github.io/about.md

 These were also the years that in addition to learning about web development, I landed a part-time job at a dance studio.
 This gave me the edge I needed for the real world.
 I needed to get out of my shell and this was the perfect way to do it.
 It was constant social interaction with clients, getting over the fear of making phone calls and towards the end - teaching salsa, tango, foxtrot and more.

-Yep, I mastered the art to dancing ballroom and gained a greater appreciation of cultural influences that shape the world.
-For you see, music (or the US) would not be where it is at today if various cultures had not contibuted their own flavor.
+Yep, I mastered the art of ballroom dancing and gained a greater appreciation of cultural influences that shape the world.
+For you see, music (or the US) would not be where it is at today if various cultures had not contributed their own flavor.

 Also the dance studio had more women than men, I was in heaven.
 Reminds you of the baby genius story above, doesn't it?